legobeat/l7-devenv/docs/1-getting-started.md

 Omit --global to set the identity only in this repository.
 ```

-While this will work for a one-off, porting over or setting up your git configuration is next on the agenda.
+While the suggested instruction will work for a one-off, we are now getting to the point where the defaults need some customization.
+Setting up your git configuration is next on the agenda.
 See you in [`./2-configuring-git.md`](2-configuring-git.md).

 ## Troubleshooting
 ### Setup rootless podman (if necessary)